sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :success_jobs: Number of transfer jobs that success for all files.

-  :total_duration: Total duration, in seconds, of the files that were succesfully transfered
+  :total_duration: Total duration, in seconds, of the files that were successfully transfered

-  :total_size: Total size in bytes of the files that were succesfully transferred.
+  :total_size: Total size in bytes of the files that were successfully transferred.